alexch/codelikethis/public/projects/today_i_learned_web.md

 | when        | `2018-01-01T16:10:00+0400`                                                    |

-**When**

-A user visits the URL path in the browser:
+**When** a user visits the URL path in the browser:

 `/facts`

-**Then**

-The web-page should display two HTML formatted TIL entries with the attributes:
+**Then** the web-page should display two HTML formatted TIL entries with the attributes:

 | Attribute   | Value                                                                         |  Order |
 | :---------- | :------                                                                       | :----- |